 The Nippissing District Developmental Screen (NDDS) is a checklist that gives you a snapshot of your child’s development.
 The checklist follows your child from one month of age to six years.
 It is a good starting point for discussion with your healthcare provider.
 Access the screens to see how your child is growing and developing!

-18-Month Enhanced Well Baby Visit
+Enhanced 18-Month Well Baby Visit

 18-months is a milestone in your child’s development.
-A visit to your health care provider is important at time.
+A visit to your health care provider is important at this time.
 For this reason, Ontario funds a longer, more in depth visit with your health care provider.

 How can you prepare: